-A Notice and Takedown order is a procedure for asking a Hosting Provider (HP) or search engine to immediately remove or disable access to illegal, irrelevant or outdated information hosted on their services.
+A Notice and Takedown order is a procedure for asking an Internet and Electronic Service Provider (ISP/ESP) or search engine to immediately remove or disable access to illegal, irrelevant or outdated information hosted on their services.

-INHOPE hotlines send Notice and Takedown orders to HPs when a member of the public sends them a URL containing illegal images and videos depicting child sexual abuse and exploitation, often referred to as child sexual abuse material-CSAM.
+INHOPE hotlines send Notice and Takedown orders to ISPs/ESPs when a member of the public sends them a URL containing illegal images and videos depicting child sexual abuse and exploitation, often referred to as child sexual abuse material-CSAM.

-Notice and Takedown time is the time from when an INHOPE hotline receives a CSAM report from the public, to the time a hotline reports it to the national Law Enforcement Agency (LEA), the Hosting Provider (HP) and ultimately the time the content is removed from the internet.
+Notice and Takedown time is the time from when an INHOPE hotline receives a CSAM report from the public, to the time a hotline reports it to the national Law Enforcement Agency (LEA), the Internet Service Provider (ISP) and ultimately the time the content is removed from the internet.